 When considering the ancient history and traditions behind perfume, it continued to be an exclusive product until relatively recently, with it being available at an affordable price and to the mass market being a fairly new development.

 The perfume market changed dramatically at the end of the 19th century when scientific advances in synthetic scents made it possible for scents to be mass produced without the extraordinary costs and labour involved in natural extraction methods.

 History of the Vinaigrette

-As with many personal items of sterling silver antiques, the novelty of unusual shapes and designs proved to be popular- and at AC Silver we able to offer a wide selection of these traditional and unique Vinaigrettes, including delicate mussel shell and acorn pendants.
+As with many personal items of sterling silver antiques, the novelty of unusual shapes and designs proved to be popular, with designs like mussel shells and acorns becoming very valuable to collectors today.

 During their initial years, vinaigrettes were used by both men and women, but around the early 1800s, their user base was predominantly female.
 Strong fragrances were used as a timely remedy for those women whose corsetry was bound too tight for comfort, keeping them alert and acting as a smelling salt of sorts should they faint.